monsoonmaelstrom/book2/book2.md

 ### 26 - Closer

 Liam and I slowly walk back to the campus.
-At the rate we’re moving, dusk will have crossed into true night by the time we get back, but neither of us has it in us to hurry given the way the day went.
+At the rate we’re moving, dusk will have crossed into true night by the time we get back, but neither of us has it in us to hurry, given the way the day went.

 I did everything wrong, and I know better.
-My mother wasn’t wrong when she said I deserved what I got.
-Liam didn’t deserve to share in that agony though.
+My mother was right when she said I deserved what I got.
+Liam didn’t deserve to share in that torture though.
 I’m honestly surprised she helped at all.
 I think eventually I could have figured it out, it just would have taken days for me to be able to fight through the agony enough to do it.
 Days I didn’t have.
-She wasn’t wrong when she said binding me to Liam gives her an easy way to kill me.
+She was telling the truth when she said binding me to Liam gives her an easy way to kill me.
 But I don’t think that’s enough to explain her decision, which worries me.
 I feel like I’m trying to put together a puzzle but some of the pieces are missing, and I don’t know how many because I don’t even know what the puzzle is supposed to look like when it’s done.

-Then there’s also the fact that apparently Davy and I were right.
+Then there’s also the fact that, apparently, Davy and I were right.
 I was already similar enough to my mother.
 I didn’t have to change myself in order for her magic to accept me as her, despite the mess I made.
 Normally I like being right, but not today.
 Not about this.
-It feels like my stomach started dropping the second Liam agreed to it this morning, and it hasn’t stopped since.
+It feels like my stomach started dropping the second Liam agreed to the idea this morning, and it hasn’t stopped since.

 Everything that happened earlier was my fault, and I’m angry at myself for being so recklessly impulsive.

 “I’m sorry,” I tell him as we cross the bridge to the north bank of the river.
 “She was right.
 I should have been more careful.
 I shouldn’t have rushed it.
 I should have spent days working on it before I did what I did.”
 They’re the first words either of us have said since we left Davy’s, and my eyes look at everything but Liam as I apologize.

-“Let’s stop for a minute,” Liam says after a few steps.
+“Let’s stop for a minute,” Liam responds after a few steps.

 “Why?”

-“If you remember, I like to have face to face conversations,” he comments as he pulls me toward the side of the bridge.
+“If you remember, I like to have face to face conversations,” he reminds me, as he pulls me toward the side of the bridge.

-I let him but I lean over the railing to stare at the water once we’re there.
+I let him, but I lean over the railing to stare at the water once we’re there.
 “That’s exactly what I was trying to avoid,” I mutter.

 “I know,” he says as he wraps his hands around my waist, and turns me toward him.

-“What are you—” I begin before he lifts me up to sit on the bridge’s parapet, bringing us nearly eye level with one another.
+“What are you—” I start, before he lifts me up to sit on the bridge’s parapet, bringing us nearly eye level with one another.

 “Face to face,” he tells me softly, his hands still around my waist.

 I sigh, but meet his eyes, only inches from my own.
 “I’m sorry,” I repeat.
 “It wasn’t supposed to hurt you.
 You shouldn’t have had to bear the consequences of my actions.
 You believed me when I said I could do it, and I was wrong.”

-“Hazel,” he says, and I think I hear frustration in the low rumble of his voice as he pushes back the hair that’s fallen into my face.
+“Hazel,” he begins, and I think I hear frustration in the low rumble of his voice as he pushes back the hair that’s fallen into my face.
 “You told me we could both die.
 I was never under the impression you were sure it would work. *We* knew it was a risk, and *we* decided it was worth it anyway.
 Both of us.”

 “I don’t like being wrong.”

-“You don’t like *losing* and you feel like you lost,” Liam tells me.
+“You don’t like *losing* and you feel like you lost,” Liam states.

 I consider it for a second and realize he’s right.
 I do feel like I’ve lost to my mother.